-We have conducted many successful appeals before the Appeal division, [IAD] concerning declined family class and spousal sponsorships.
+We have conducted many successful immigration appeals in Calgary before the Appeal division, [IAD] concerning declined family class and spousal sponsorships.
 The IAD also has jurisdiction to deal with a permanent resident’s appeal concerning a breach of the residency obligations under Section 28 of the Act.
 We have appeared before the Immigration Division [ID] to assist individuals in detention, or those facing an admissibility hearing.

 Once an officer has concluded that there are reasonable grounds and supporting facts to write a Section 44 Report against a foreign national or permanent resident, the Report is reviewed by the Minister’s delegate who reviews the document and can refer it onward to an admissibility hearing at the ID.
 The ID decision maker can then make a removal order against the subject of the Report, leading to ultimate removal from Canada indefinitely [deportation order] or for specified period of time [exclusion order].
 A permanent resident may have the opportunity to appeal for a stay of the removal order, unlike a foreign national whose only remaining recourse may be a Federal Court application for leave and judicial review of the decision.

 It is because of our experience and dedication to such matters that we have successfully represented many clients for immigration appeals in Calgary before both the IAD and the ID.

 Federal Court Judicial Review